gombrii/aoc/README.md

 ### Feature additions
 - I might add a couple of more utilities for parsing input and maybe an iterator.
 - I'll probably add one or two printing utilities for matrices.
 Writing one's own matrix printing loop isn't the most fun thing in the world just to make a debug print.
-### Technical debt
-- Unit tests to be able to guarantee stability.
-- Better app input (cli args).
-Right now it works, but it's kind of a mess and needs better input validation.